csete/qthid/README.txt

 (http://www.signal11.us/oss/hidapi/).
 All the required files are bundled with qthid and no installation of the library is required.

-The current version 2.1 can be used to change frequency and to upgrade the firmware that ships in the FCD (18b) to the latest one (18f).
-This limitation is intentional since the full API is only available since firmware 18f.
-The next version of qthid will support the full API but it will only work with firmware 18f or later.
+The current version 3.0 implements the full API available with the 18f firmware.
+It should cover all the functionality provided by the "fully functional windows frontend".
+Note that the majority of this full API is only available suince firmware 18f and qthid 3.0 wil lnot wiork with earlier firmware.
+The application will simply fail to detect any FCd with earlier firmwares.

+You can use qthid 2.2 to upgrade your firmware to 18f or later.

 2. INSTALLATION AND USAGE